Zulko/bricks_and_scissors/content/posts/jurassic.md

 **Comments**

-- The fake-it-until-you-make-it attitude of John Hammond and his pigmy elephant is still common today, the most famous recent example being been Theranos and their not-really-working blood testing kit.
-- InGen and BioSyn are great biotech company names.
-BioSyn is likely a pun on "bio sin", but surprisingly (and possibly not on purpose) also the name of a [real-life Californian vaccine products company](https://biosyncorp.com/biosyn-corp-news/about-us/production-history/) which started in the 1970s and also sought commercialization authorizations in South America in the 2000s, what where the odds!
-And a whole bioengineering subfield called "synbio" (for Synthetic Biology) emerged in the 2000s.
-InGen still doesn't share a name with a real-life company, although Scotland-based synbio company [Ingenza](https://www.ingenza.com/) (founded in 2002) comes close.
 - The fictional vaccinal experimentations of Biosyn sound unfortunately credible.
 [Here is the wikipedia page of human experimentation for the US alone](https://en.wikipedia.org/wiki/Unethical_human_experimentation_in_the_United_States), in case you wanted a bad day.
 Note that only a very small fraction of scandals relates to vaccines, and the vast majority of misconducts were carried out on US territory and by state organisms, not companies.
 The [Guatemala syphilis experiment](https://en.wikipedia.org/wiki/Guatemala_syphilis_experiments) (read the study detail section!) in particular involved the US government and *possibly* one US company (there's a trial in progress and I'd rather not get sued).
 The list of experimentations on US territory stops abruptly after the 60s, possibly because of the success of new regulation measures, but then a few scandals involving US pharma companies [start emerging in Africa in the 90s](https://en.wikipedia.org/wiki/Medical_experimentation_in_Africa).
+-
 - Another ethical issue raised by Biosyn's engineered rabbies virus is that of gain-of-function research, whereby scientists add a new capability to a virus for research or therapeutic purposes.
 This is still a hot topic today (especially with questions around whether COVID was a consequence of gain-of-function research) and regulations get re-evaluated all the time.
 The US notably decreed a [pause in experimentations](https://www.nih.gov/news-events/gain-function-research-involving-potential-pandemic-pathogens) between 2014 and 2017.

+As an aside, InGen and BioSyn are great biotech company names.
+BioSyn is likely a pun on "bio sin", but surprisingly (and possibly not on purpose) also the name of a [real-life Californian vaccine products company](https://biosyncorp.com/biosyn-corp-news/about-us/production-history/) which started in the 1970s and also sought commercialization authorizations in South America in the 2000s, what where the odds!
+And a whole bioengineering subfield called "synbio" (for Synthetic Biology) emerged in the 2000s.
+InGen still doesn't share a name with a real-life company, although Scotland-based synbio company [Ingenza](https://www.ingenza.com/) (founded in 2002) comes close.

 ### Bio-espionage: _"A bacterium worth five billion dollars"_

-Industrial espionage is at the heart of the Jurassic Park story, where Biosyn attempts to steal their competitor's dinosaur embryos, with catastrophic consequences.
-As the author explains, _"a single microscopic bacterium, too small to see with the naked eye, but containing the genes for a heart-attack enzyme, streptokinase, or for “ice-minus,” which prevented frost damage to crops, might be worth five billion dollars to the right buyer.
+> _"A single microscopic bacterium, too small to see with the naked eye, but containing the genes for a heart-attack enzyme, streptokinase, or for “ice-minus,” which prevented frost damage to crops, might be worth five billion dollars to the right buyer.
 And that fact of life had created a bizarre new world of industrial espionage."_

+Industrial espionage is at the heart of the Jurassic Park story, where BioSyn attempts to steal their competitor's dinosaur embryos (in a shaving cream can!) with catastrophic consequences.
 In the book, we learn that this is not Biosyn's first rodeo: a few years before, they were stealing strains from Cetus (a [real pharma company](https://en.wikipedia.org/wiki/Cetus_Corporation), now part of Novartis, where PCR was invented in 1983!).
 They convinced a disgruntled employee  to _"quit Cetus for Biosyn, and take five strains of engineered bacteria with her.
 The geneticist simply put a drop of each on the fingernails of one hand, and walked out the door._

 **Comments:**

+The streptokinase example is real - it is a natural protein used by a bacterium (streptococcus) to break blood clots when infecting their hosts.
+It has been repurposed by the biopharma industry to threat unwanted blood cloths (a.k.a. thrombosis) and the streptokinase gene has been transferred to more industrially friendly microbes such as yeast.

+The ice-minus gene is a very interesting piece of bioengineering history that goes like this: *Pseudomonas syringae* is a bacterium that leaves on plants and produce a protein that will encourage the formation of ice (the ice crystals can tear the skin of fruits and leaves and release food for the bacterium).
+In the 1980s, US company Advanced Genetic Sciences created a new *syringae* strain with a broken version of the gene behind this protein (now called ice-minus because it won't be able to produce ice) (unclear to me why they didn't just delete it) and sprayed it on potato fields, so that the broken strain would outcompete the natural, frost-causing strain.
+They noted ["60% of the treated plants suffered no frost damage at 25 degrees, whereas all the untreated plants were damaged."](https://www.latimes.com/archives/la-xpm-1987-06-09-mn-6024-story.html).
+But their experiment, the first open-field release of bacteria in history, was literally cut short as their crops were uprooted and a huge public backlash ensued, leading to the birth of the [Coordinated Framework for Regulation of Biotechnology](Coordinated Framework for Regulation of Biotechnology).
+(See [wikipedia](https://en.wikipedia.org/wiki/Ice-minus_bacteria) for more)

 I couldn't find any real-world trace of that fingernail bio-theft stunt, but it is definitely credible.
 Some microbes can survive on a piece of paper, and custom officers will have a hard time detecting that the hand-drawn circle on the back of a research article actually mark the spot for genetically modified spores.

+### Bio-outsourcing

 ### Paleobiology: *"no dinosaur DNA was known to exist anywhere in the world"*